rocky-linux/wiki.rockylinux.org/docs/irc.md

 * **Are you sure you don't just want a newer kernel version**?
 Newer kernels can be found at [elrepo](https://elrepo.org)

 As a final warning, you if you break the kernel, you are on the hook for your system.
 Rocky Linux volunteers or developers are unable to assist you with these issues.

+### Upgraded Systems

+System Upgrades are generally unsupported.
+There are quite a few methods out there of users performing upgrades:

+* Updating the system release packages (eg centos-release to rocky-release, or updating rocky-release to another) and running a `yum distro-sync` or `yum update`

+  * Example 1: replacing centos-\* packages with rocky-\* packages and running `yum update` or `yum distro-sync`
+  * Example 2: updating rocky-\* packages from 8 to 9, and then running `dnf update` or `dnf distro-sync`

+* Using scripts or tools that a user may not review that promise smooth upgrades from X to Y
+* Following guides that promise smooth upgrades from X to Y

+Regardless of the method, a system that has been "upgraded" is generally considered unsupported, and you will be recommended to build a new system and restore from backups.
+Users may try to help or assist with your system, but it may be difficult to do so.

+**Note**: While the tool ELevate exists to help users transition from one major release of an Enterprise Linux to another, we have not formally tested it and we cannot officially provide assistance or feedback to the tool or an upgraded system.
+There may be users in the channel who have done so and can assist, but at this time it's still an unsupported system setup.

 ### Broken V Servers